Advice for Living with Genital Herpes

 - Take an antiviral medication to deal with outbreaks faster or to prevent them from happening

-Although medications won’t cure genital herpes, you can take treatments that can help you manage the infection.
-Valaciclovir and Valtrex are antiviral medications which can help limit the severity of outbreaks, clear them up quicker, and reduce the pain.
+Although medications won’t cure genital herpes you can take treatments that can help you manage the infection.
+Valacyclovir and Valtrex are antiviral medications which can help limit the severity of outbreaks, clear them up quicker and reduce the pain.
 They can even be taken to lessen the chances of an outbreak happening.

 - Take care of yourself.
 Eat well, exercise, get enough sleep, avoid running yourself down as this makes it more likely you’ll have an outbreak.

 - Use lubrication during sex.
 The friction from sex can irritate the skin and trigger outbreaks in some people so using lubrication can help.
 Use a proper lubrication product though, not anything slippery and wet that you happen to find by the bed as some substances can irritate and damage the skin even more.